 Hydration is KEY

-When you juice fast, you have to make a conscious effort to drink enough beverages throughout the day.
+When you juice fast, you have to make a conscious effort to drink enough fluid throughout the day.
 The key to juice fasting is hydration with all the natural minerals.
 So, what helps with hydration, and how much is enough?

 Vary the types of juices you drink throughout your fast, so that you receive a wide range of nutrients that your body needs.
 But tend to take more vegetable (green) juices than fruit juices.

 In between meals, continue to drink juices alternating with pure drinking water.
-It is fine if you keep going to the toilet (washroom) as this allows your body to flush out the unwanted wastes from your body.
+It is fine if you keep going to the washroom as this allows your body to flush out the unwanted wastes from your body.
 Juice fasting is also about keeping your body alkaline.
 You achieve this by drinking fresh juices.
-Don’t make the mistake of going the “artificial way” by drinking alkaline water.
+Don’t make the mistake of going the “artificial way” of drinking alkaline water.
 Alkaline water may help in the short-term but can be harmful in the long run.
 Read more about what type of water to drink.